Black Mask (character): Origin story

 Black Mask's origin story was established in his first appearance.
 Roman Sionis was born to wealthy and self-absorbed parents, who cared more about their social status than their own son.
 Moments after Roman's birth, the doctor carelessly dropped him on his head, and his parents covered up the entire incident so that their high society friends would not find out.
 Years later, he was attacked by a rabid raccoon at the Sionis family country estate, and his parents forbade him to mention the incident to anyone.
 Despite their dislike for fellow socialites Thomas and Martha Wayne, Roman's parents continued to associate with them to maintain their social standing, and forced Roman to befriend their son, Bruce.
 His parents' hypocrisy had a deep impact on Roman, and he grew to resent them and the "masks" that they wore in public.

 After graduating from high school, Roman was given a high-ranking position in his father's company, Janus Cosmetics.
 There, he met and fell in love with working-class model Circe, though his parents did not approve of the relationship and forced him to break it off.
 Enraged, Roman burned down his family mansion, killing both of his parents and inheriting their fortune and business.
 Roman lacked his father's business acumen and eventually ruined Janus Cosmetics by funding a failed line of face-paint make-up.
 Desperate, Roman had the staff chemists create a product that was rushed to the market without proper testing, disfiguring several hundred women.
 Circe, now Roman's fiancée, then broke up with him in front of his entire staff.

 Bruce Wayne, now the head of Wayne Enterprises, offered to bail Janus Cosmetics out on the condition that Roman gave up control and allowed Wayne to appoint his own board of directors.
 Humiliated and furious, Roman broke into the cemetery where his parents were buried.
 Before he could unlock the Sionis crypt, a lightning bolt struck him, blasting the door open and hurling Roman head-first into a nearby stone.
-Roman took the incident as an omen of his "rebirth" and entered the crypt, smashing his father's ebony casket with the stone and using its shattered pieces to carve an ebony mask, resembling a scowling face, starting a new life as the crime lord Black Mask.
+Roman took the incident as an omen of his "rebirth" and entered the crypt, smashing his father's casket and using its fragments to carve an ebony mask, starting a new life as the crime lord Black Mask.